-From Lisbon you can take a bus or a train to the Algarve.
-The prices are basically the same and they take around 2h and half to get there.
+From Lisbon, you can take a bus or a train to the Albufeira.
+The prices are basically the same and they take around 2h and a half to get there.

 Some of the companies that fly to Faro are: Easyjet, British Airways, Ryanair and TAP.

 You can book your flights with Skyscanner, which is the website that I use and trust.